 auto break case char const continue default do double else enum extern float for goto if Int long register return short signed sizeof static struct switch typedef union unsigned void volatile while identifier starts with a letter A to Z, a to z, or an underscore '' followed by zero or more letters, underscores, and digits (0 to 9).
 C does not allow punctuation characters such as @, \$, and % within identifiers.

 1.6 Identifiers

 C identifier is a name used to identify a variable, function, or any other user-defined item.
-An then it can be followed by any of the character, digit, or underscore.
+An

 Rules for constructing C identifiers